White Sands pupfish: Biology

-The life span of a white sands pupfish is two years.
-These fish reach maturity at around 1.75-2.5 inches in length.
+The lifespan of a White Sands pupfish is two years.
+These fish reach maturity at around 1.75-2.5 in in length.
 Mating season lasts from beginning of April and continues through early fall in October.
 Males are often territorial during mating and will mate with a multitude of females.
-The White Sands pupfish will lay clutches ranging from 12-15 eggs in size.
-They have become highly adaptive living in water conditions that range from fresh water into water of higher salinity than the ocean.
+The White Sands pupfish will lay clutches of 12–15 eggs in size.
+They have become highly adaptive, living in water conditions that range from fresh to saltier than the ocean.